 - A state senator found to have violated G.L. c.
 268A, section 6 by supervising his sister, in her job as a legislative aide.

-- A Treasurer/Collector found to have violated G.L. c.
-268A, section 19 by hiring his brother as a deputy tax collector for his town.
+- Adams Treasurer/Collector Paul Nowicki violated section 19 and paid a $500 civil penalty for hiring his brother as a deputy tax collector for his town.

 - Worthington Highway Superintendent fined for participating in the rental of a wood chipper for the town from an immediate family member after being warned by the Ethics Commission not to participate.